Pavel40/Pavel40/README.md

 ## Programming

 My favorite programming language is **Python 3**.
 I have some basic knowledge of the Flask microframework, which I can use as backend of web applications.
-Another option for backend of web apps is **PHP**, of which I know some basics too (but I don't like PHP).
-I can also create scripts for my websites in vanilla **JavaScript** ES6.
-I also know a tiny bit of C (and a bit of C++, I'm interested in Arduino, and Internet of Things).
+I also know the **PHP** programming language.
+When I do backend developement, I use PHP most of the time.
+I can also create scripts for my websites in vanilla modern **JavaScript** or use the VueJS frontend framework.
+I also know a tiny bit of C (and a bit of C++, I'm interested in Arduino, and the Internet of Things).

 ![Funny gif](https://media.giphy.com/media/o0vwzuFwCGAFO/giphy.gif)

-## Web design
+## Web design and template coding

-I can design and create great looking websites using modern technologies - HTML 5, CSS 3, and JavaScript ES6.
-I can also use Bootstrap and Bulma framework to build websites really fast.
-I make responsive websites (the site fits every screen) and I can also enable dark mode.
+My web design skills are not the best.
+But I think I am improving them.
+You can take a look at my personal portfolio as an example of my web design skills.

-I am also able to convert PSD (PhotoShop) or XCF (GIMP) files to responsive HTML templates.
+I am able to do some template coding.
+I use modern technologies - HTML 5, CSS 3, and modern JavaScript.
+I can use CSS frameworks Bulma, Bootstrap or TailwindCSS to build websites faster.
+My templates are responsive, they fit every screen.
+I can also create templates with dark mode.

 ![another funny gif](https://media.giphy.com/media/fWvearisGQpGiVP3BT/giphy.gif)